Crypto Trading Signals – Things to Consider

 Bio: Blockchain tech enthusiast.
 SMM director at Hacken OU (http://hacken.io/).
 My biggest passion is the economic and technical aspects of blockchain technologies.
 Trader and investor in projects with real working products.

-- Crypto Signals must be technically compliant: if there is no analytics explaining why it’s high time to buy, I would never resort to.
+- Trading Signals must be technically compliant: if there is no analytics explaining why it’s high time to buy, I would never resort to.

 - The signal should not be in a form of “BUY NOW” but it necessary has to determine support level and growth target.